 Hi friends, I have another super simple wreath for you!
 This time we are shaking things up and using a square grapevine wreath.
 Yep, we are living large today!
 Let’s get started on this simple olive branch wreath.

 A couple of years ago, I was asked if I would make a wreath for our new associate pastor’s front door.
-Of course!, I said.
+Of course!
+I said.
 As I was strolling through the craft store looking for inspiration, my eyes fell upon faux olive branch bushes.
-Well, the wheels started turning and what better way to greet people than with an olive branch?
-So our little wreath today, beckons a peaceful hello.
+Well, the wheels started turning, and what better way to greet people than with an olive branch?
+So our little wreath today beckons a peaceful hello.

-Supplies for the olive branch wreath:
+Supplies for a simple olive branch wreath:

 - Olive branches from your local craft store